Securing non-dilutive funding for your startup means you don’t have to hand over control in exchange for cash. Here’s what you need to know.

 Anything looks intimidating when it’s laid out in a spreadsheet, but P&L statements don’t have to be.
 It’s your data, so make the most of it by taking the time to understand your financial statements.
 That’s why we created this series of articles— because we believe that financial literacy for founders and business owners is critical for startup success.

-For more information, subscribe to the Zeni blog to receive the next two installments of this series — which break down the Balance Sheet and Cash Flow Statement in a similar manner — directly in your inbox.
+For more information, read our related blogs — which break down the Balance Sheet and Cash Flow Statement in a similar manner.
 Or, if you’re ready to get started managing your financials with a state-of-the-art finance firm that empowers its team of finance experts with the latest artificial intelligence and machine learning technology, start your onboarding process today.